BTCxZelko/Guides/RPi4/Raspbian/Internal-Dojo-Install.md

 If you are looking to get the most out of your New RONIN DOJO node visit the below sections:
    - ELECTRS: connect your hardware devices to your own private server powered by your RONIN Dojo
+      > Currently unavailable for Raspbian - will update when available
    - [WHIRLPOOL](https://github.com/BTCxZelko/Ronin-Dojo/blob/master/RPi4/Raspbian/Whirlpool-Guide.md): Run your own whirlpool-client-cli so you can keep your mixes going 24/7